Overview

 every workflow into an asset contract.

-Capabilities are workflow contracts deployed next to a governed asset or another operational subject.
-Capability contracts handle exchange-versus-payment settlement and issuer-signed data publication without moving every control into the base asset contract.
+Capabilities are contracts you deploy next to a governed asset or another operational subject.
+They handle exchange-versus-payment settlement and issuer-signed data feeds without moving every control into the base asset contract.
+Asset contracts own the token model, compliance checks, roles, and identity when a capability moves regulated tokens.
+Other capabilities own standalone workflow state without changing the base asset contract.

 ## How capabilities fit [#how-capabilities-fit]